 The Company reports deferred director stock units and phantom stock units as a liability.
-These liabilities, on a recurring basis, are measured at fair value using quoted prices in the active market.
-The Company recognized expense relating to those liabilities of \$20 for the year ended December 29, 2012, and income related to those liabilities of \$22 for the year ended December 31, 2011, respectively.
+All remaining deferred stock units were issued in 2013.
+The Company recognized expense relating to these liabilities of \$70 and \$20, for the periods ended December 28, 2013, and December 29, 2012.
+Phantom stock units vest over a period of three years.

-The Company did not have any fair value adjustments for assets and liabilities measured at fair value on a nonrecurring basis during the period ended December 29, 2012 and December 31, 2011.
+The Company did not have any fair value adjustments for assets and liabilities measured at fair value on a nonrecurring basis during the period ended December 28, 2013.